-- (a) The owner of any animal who (i) is required to remove his animal from the Town based upon a finding that the animal is or creates a public nuisance,, or (ii) who has been assessed and has paid a civil penalty, or (iii) whose permit is denied or revoked pursuant to applicable regulations, or (iv) whose animal is declared to be "dangerous" or "vicious" pursuant to applicable regulations, may appeal to the Animal Control Board.
-An appeal shall be taken within ten (10) days after receiving the written notice of the determination appealed from except that appeals from a determination that a dog is a vicious dog or a dangerous dog shall be taken within 3 days of notification.
+- (1)The owner of any animal who (i) is required to remove his animal from the Town based upon a finding that the animal is or creates a public nuisance, or (ii) who has been assessed and has paid a civil penalty, (iii) whose permit is denied or revoked pursuant to applicable regulations, or (iv) whose animal is declared to be "dangerous" or "vicious" pursuant to applicable regulations, may appeal to the Animal Control Board.
+An appeal shall be taken within ten (10) days after receiving the written notice of the determination appealed from except that appeals from a determination that a dog is a vicious dog or a dangerous dog shall be taken within three (3) days of notification.
 An appeal is taken by filing a written notice of appeal with the administrator and stays all enforcement efforts of the administrator until the appeal is disposed of.
 An appeal from an order to pay civil penalties shall first be reviewed by the Chief of Police, or his designee, who shall have the authority to affirm, revise or modify the order.
-If the owner is unsatisfied with the first civil penalty review, the owner may then appeal to the Animal Control Board of Appeals within ten (10) days of the Chief's, or his or her designee's, decision. - (b) The Animal Control Board of Appeals shall consist of three (3) members and one (1) alternate appointed by the board of aldermen.
+If the owner is unsatisfied with the first civil penalty review, the owner may then appeal to the Animal Control Board of Appeals within ten (10) days of the Chief's, or his or her designee's, decision. - (2) The Animal Control Board of Appeals shall consist of three (3) members and one (1) alternate appointed by the board of aldermen.
 The board of aldermen shall designate one member as chairman.
-The members shall serve three-year staggered terms.
-The alternate shall also serve a three-year term and shall be appointed initially for a term of three (3) years. - (c) The board shall meet within twenty (20) days after notice of appeal is filed.
+The member shall serve three year staggered terms.
+The alternate shall also serve a three year term and shall be appointed initially for a term of three (3) years. - (3) The board shall meet within twenty (20) days after notice of appeal is filed.
 A quorum of the board shall consist of three (3) members, and all decisions shall be made by majority vote.
-The board may uphold, reverse, or modify the determination appealed from, and the administrator shall thereafter continue, modify or cease his enforcement efforts in accordance with the board's decision. - (d) The burden of justifying the administrator's determination shall be on the administrator.
-Strict rules of evidence need not be followed, but the board may consider only what a witness knows of his own knowledge, and no decision may be based upon hearsay alone. - (e) The board shall reach a decision as expeditiously as possible and shall provide the appellant and the administrator with a written decision, stating the reasons therefore.
+The board may uphold, reverse, or modify the determination appealed from, and the administrator shall thereafter continue, modify or cease his enforcement efforts in accordance with the board's decision. - (4) The burden of justifying the administrator's determination shall be on the administrator.
+Strict rules of evidence need not be followed, but the board may consider only what a witness knows of his own knowledge, and no decision may be based upon hearsay alone.